fernandozuher/fernandozuher/README.md

 <p align="center"><img src="https://github.com/fernandozuher/fernandozuher/blob/master/images/hello_programming.gif"></p>

-I am a software analyst at Netcracker Technologies working mainly with C/C++/Java languages and Oracle/PostgreSQL databases.
+I am a software analyst at Netcracker Technologies working mainly with Go/Java langs, Angular and PostgreSQL/Oracle databases.

 ### Computer🖥 and Human🗣 Languages
 I am an enthusiast of computer/human languages!

-In my spare time, I learn/solve programming problems through 10 different programming languages:
+In my spare time, I learn/solve programming problems through 9 different programming languages:
   - C, Go and Rust;
-  - C++, C# and Java;
+  - C++, Java and C#;
-  - Javascript, Typescript (a superset ok...), Python and Ruby.
+  - Javascript/Typescript, Python and Ruby.

-...in HackerRank and Advent of Code (AoC) websites.
+...in HackerRank and the like programming problems.

-I try to solve one programming puzzle a day in 10 different ways (10 languages).
-Yeah, it is not easy to remember their functioning if I don't practice regularly. ;-)
+It is not easy to remember their functioning if I don't practice regularly, so I do that. ;-)

 [<img align="left" width="100px" src="https://github.com/fernandozuher/fernandozuher/blob/master/images/programming.gif">](https://github.com/fernandozuher/Codility)
 You can check my solutions to their problems in the [Programming problems repo](https://github.com/fernandozuher/programming-problems).